Rte Gineste With Bus

 By public transport

-If you come by public transport, you will have to walk down to the Calanque you want.
-It is essential to have hiking shoes, a sufficient supply of water and, depending on the season, to wear a hat and sunglasses.
+If you come by public transport, you’ll need to plan to walk down to the Calanque you wish to visit.
+You’ll need hiking boots, plenty of water and, depending on the season, a hat and sunglasses.

-From the Prado roundabout (métro line 2 direction Sainte-Marguerite – stop”Rond-point du Prado”) take the bus n°22 to the terminus “Les Baumettes”.
-Continue on foot to the Parc des Baumettes and then follow the direction of Calanque de Morgiou.
+From the Prado traffic circle (metro line 2 towards Sainte-Marguerite – “Rond-point du Prado” stop) take bus no. 22 to the “Les Baumettes” terminus.
+Continue on foot to Parc des Baumettes, then follow signs for Calanque de Morgiou.

 By car

-Only a few calanques are accessible by car (only during certain periods of the year).
-It is recommended to get closer to the massif by public transport, then to walk ( be careful even on foot sometimes the massif is closed!).
-Parking spaces are limited and the traffic is heavy depending on the period.
+Only a few of the Calanques are accessible by car (and only during certain periods of the year).
+We recommend getting close to the massif by public transport, and then walking (even on foot, the massif is sometimes inaccessible!).
+Parking spaces are limited and traffic is heavy at certain times of year.

-Please note that access to the Calanques massif (and all the massifs in the Bouches du Rhône in general) is regulated by prefectoral decree.
+Please note that access to the Calanques massif (and all the Bouches du Rhône massifs in general) is regulated by prefectoral decree.

-The Sormiou, Morgiou and Callelongue roads are closed to motorised traffic from 7am to 7pm:
+The roads to Sormiou, Morgiou and Callelongue are closed to motorized traffic from 7am to 7pm:

 – Every weekend in May